 While you may think Croatia is only a summer destination, the inland capital of Zagreb is one of the most underrated winter destinations in Europe.
-The annual Advent Zagreb draws thousands of Croatians from around the country, and brought home the title of Best Christmas Market in Europe by European Best Destinations for three years in a row.
+The annual Advent Zagreb draws thousands of Croatians from around the country, as it is the largest Croatia Christmas market. the capital city also brought home the title of Best Christmas Market in Europe by European Best Destinations for three years in a row.
 However, this winter city break is still vastly undiscovered compared to other Christmas markets like Berlin and Prague.

 - Advent Zagreb 2020 dates and information